Disease/Disorder

 An asymmetric, band-like, sensory anomaly in the chest or abdominal wall usually along a single dermatome is suggestive of thoracic radiculopathy.
 Neuropathic pain may be exacerbated by trunk movements.

-Spinal cord injury is classified according to the American Spinal Injury Association (ASIA) Impairment Scale which can be found on its web site.17 Gait abnormalities, sensory deficits, weakness, hyperreflexia, increased muscle tone, bowel and bladder incontinence and up-going toes are generally seen in myelopathy, although subtle myelopathy may not provide definitive findings.
-In complete spinal cord injury, there will be no rectal sensation and increased rectal tone with no volitional sphincter contraction.2, 4
+Spinal cord injury is classified according to the American Spinal Injury Association (ASIA) Impairment Scale (AIS) which can be found on its website.13 Gait abnormalities, sensory deficits, weakness, hyperreflexia, increased muscle tone, bowel and bladder incontinence, and up-going toes on Babinski testing are generally seen in myelopathy, although subtle myelopathy may not provide definitive findings.
+In complete spinal cord injury, there will be no rectal sensation and increased rectal tone with no volitional sphincter contraction.3

 Myelopathy can present in a variety of unique syndromes, although clinically the symptoms may not fit perfectly into these categories.
-Injury to the artery of Adamkiewicz leads to anterior cord syndrome, which is damage to the corticospinal tract, anterior horn cells and spinothalamic tracts presenting with hyporeflexia, atrophy, variable motor loss and decreased sensation with preservation of proprioception and vibration sense due to sparing of the dorsal columns.17
+Injury to the artery of Adamkiewicz leads to anterior cord syndrome, which includes damage to the corticospinal tract, anterior horn cells and spinothalamic tracts presenting with hyporeflexia, atrophy, variable motor loss, and decreased sensation with preservation of proprioception and vibration sense due to sparing of the dorsal columns.12

-Central cord syndrome presents with weakness, hyperreflexia and preserved sacral sensation with bowel and bladder function minimally affected.
-This syndrome generally causes weakness in spinal levels most proximal to the lesion as the neurons exiting the corticospinal tract for the anterior horn lie centrally in the spinal cord.18
+Central cord syndrome presents with weakness, hyperreflexia, and preserved sacral sensation with bowel and bladder function minimally affected.
+This syndrome generally causes weakness in spinal levels most proximal to the lesion as the neurons exiting the corticospinal tract for the anterior horn lie centrally in the spinal cord.12

 Functional assessment

 Disability caused by thoracic radiculopathy is usually secondary to pain.
-Activities of daily living (ADL) and simple work-related tasks may be affected, especially if intrinsic hand function is impaired due to lesions at T1.
+Activities of daily living (ADL) and simple work-related tasks may be affected, especially if intrinsic hand function is impaired due to lesions involving the T1 nerve root.

 Laboratory studies